mora-lab/DynBioNet/README.md

 The `Download`  tab supports download excel file of `gene nodes`,  `KEGG nodes`, `GO nodes` and `edges`  information.

 ## 4. Gene neighborhood analysis:
+This is the third tab of the app.<br>

 ### 4.1.
 Biological example.<br>

 The networks for `IL1β` genes over time with COPD smoker group.